 As the Customer’s existing LV connection is unable to deliver the Required Capacity a new connection will be required from the local HV network.
+This will be a non-secure connection to a secure network.
 The Minimum Scheme is to overlay part of the nearest HV circuit (Feeder 2) which only has spare capacity of 200kVA.
 The Reinforcement to make the capacity available requires 1200m of existing HV cable to be overlaid with a larger capacity cable.